-Raise a glass to Arthur Guinness, the man who invented Guinness, his life, and the incredible legacy he left behind.
+Raise a glass to Arthur Guinness, the man who invented Guinness, who died on this day in 1803.

 Born into the aristocratic Guinness family, Arthur’s exact place of birth is unknown but is believed to have been in County Kildare, either in his mother's home at the Read homestead at Ardclough, County Kildare, or near Celbridge where his parents lived around the time of his birth.
 His exact year of birth is also unknown but the Guinness estate estimated it to be September 28, 1725.

 Fortunate Guinness came into £100 when he was in his 30s on the death of the Archbishop of Cashel, Dr. Arthur Price, for whom his father acted as a land steward.
 It is also rumored that Guinness’s father was partial to brewing beer and did so for the other workers on Price’s estate.

 In 1752, Guinness received the inheritance money, establishing a lease on his first brewery in Leixlip three years later.
 He had immediate success and in 1756 he bought a long lease of an adjacent site as an investment property.

 As his success continued, Guinness set his sights on the country's capital Dublin, coming across a dilapidated brewery he felt he could develop in the southwest area of the city center known as St. James's Gate Brewery.
 It was here that history was made.

 We can never know if Arthur Guinness was confident enough in his brewing skills to predict his own incredible success but nonetheless, he signed a 9,000-year lease on the brewery for £45 a year.
 It is around this very spot that the Guinness world still revolves almost 300 years later.
 Although Guinness also now brews in different places, St. James Gate will always be home to the black stuff, or at least until 10,759 AD, when the lease eventually comes to a close.